Asserati/favMovies/README.md

 To start the project:

-- open the directory ./favMovies-main
+- download and open the directory ./favMovies-main

 - run "npm install"